 What happens to my financial aid if I withdraw from the university?

 Students who are withdrawing during the term are encouraged to make an appointment to determine how financial aid is affected.
 If you are withdrawing before the term has begun, email the Financial Aid Office to cancel the aid.
 If you are withdrawing at the end of the term to transfer to another university, email the Financial Aid Office to cancel future disbursements.

 What happens if there is a change to my family’s financial situation?

 In certain situations, the Financial Aid Office may be able to review the family's financial situation and update the FAFSA based on changes which have occurred.
 These changes include job loss, a decrease in income, divorce, death of a spouse or parent, unusual medical expenses not covered by insurance, or child care costs not covered by state assistance.
 The student or parent should contact the Financial Aid Administrator to discuss the situation.
 In most cases, documentation of the situation is required and it may take 3-6 weeks to complete the review.

 How do I apply for a Parent PLUS Loan?

 On the Award Notification, an amount will be listed which indicates "Maximum Parent Loan."
 Students may not accept this amount because the PLUS loan requires a separate application completed by the parent.
 The PLUS loan is a loan from the federal government which allows parents to help students with their educational costs.
 The loan must be borrowed by a biological parent or a step-parent whose information is listed on the FAFSA.
-The parent must go to studentloans.gov and log in using their own PIN to apply for the loan.
+The parent must go to studentloans.gov and log in using their own FSA ID to apply for the loan.
 If the loan is approved, the parent will receive instructions on how to sign the Master Promissory Note once it is available to sign.
 If the loan is denied, parents can appeal the decision, obtain an endorser, or the student's Unsubsidized Loan can be increased.